zhangxmlab/zhangxmlab.github.io/_pages/contact.md

 # Address

 Institute of Ecological Civilization
-Jiangxi University of Finance and Economics
+Jiangxi University of Finance and Economics (Jiaoqiao Campus)
 No. 169, Shuanggang East Road
 Nanchang 330013, China
 E-mail: zhangxm1217(at)yahoo.com